Making the Most of Revision Sessions

 There are, of course, many positives to your child attending this type of revision session.
 They will revise exactly what they’ve learnt in class and they will be familiar with individual teachers’ style of delivery.

 However, students who attend the revision session, we offer, can often expect a more, ‘intensified’ method of revising where our school teachers will re-teach large parts of the courses focusing on key areas that students need to concentrate on in preparation for their May exams.
-We work in small groups of 12 students, and each session is led by an expert, who can fill your teen with both confidence and knowledge.
+We work in small groups of 12 students, and each session is led by an experienced school teacher, who can fill your teen with both confidence and knowledge.

 One of the benefits of turning to a revision provider is that your teenager can avoid being distracted by groups of friends in school.
 By working with students from other schools and colleges, your teen is likely to find they are in a focused and motivated environment.
 Working in small groups can also be a great place to collectively share ideas and we encourage students to engage and participate in learning activities.
 Our groups are about facilitating learning and providing students with an excellent space to learn!